toddbranch/ECE382/notes/L27/index.md

 - To execute some predefined subroutine based on an event
 - To wake up the MSP430 from a low-power mode

+Interrupts are how the operating system on your computer implements time-sharing (sharing the CPU between multiple programs).
+It will give a program control of the CPU and schedule an interrupt for some time in the future.
+When the interrupt fires, it transfers control to another program.

 ### What Happens On RESET